ayotundeakinsola/second-milestone-project/README.md

 ### Media

-* The background image for the dashboard was gotten from: [wallpaperplay](https://wallpaperplay.com/board/filmmaking-wallpapers "wallpaperplay")
+* The background image for the dashboard was gotten from: [pixabay](https://pixabay.com/illustrations/director-film-acting-recording-1013873/ "pixabay")

 * The dataset is gotten from Kaggle website: [Kaggle](https://www.kaggle.com/PromptCloudHQ/imdb-data "Kaggle")